 Almost daily, we see and hear headlines about data privacy concerns, data breaches and overall misuse of data (e.g.: Cambridge Analytica, Desjardins).
 Increasingly, the retail landscape requires retailers to make use of data to create great customer experiences, while also protecting individuals’ personal information.

-Privacy regulations generally apply when a retailer handles information that can identify an individual person.
+Privacy laws and regulations generally apply when a retailer handles information that can identify an individual person.
 An email address, clothing size, physical location, name, credit card number, IP address, web cookies and video camera footage – these are only some examples of personal data that retailers handle.
 Common collection situations range from sales staff conversations with customers, payment processing, customer and employee information storage, omnichannel customer engagement across web and mobile and store security video footage.
 This data often flows across physical and digital landscapes and often across many national and international legal jurisdictions.

 Who regulates privacy in Canada?